scottatron/scottatron.com/content/_index.md

 I'm a confident **Linux** systems administrator and have worked with **RHEL**, **Debian**, and **Ubuntu** in production systems over the years.

-While I'm most comfortable on Linux, I am no stranger to **Windows** and have done a fair amount of work in Windows automation in the years I've worked at IOOF.
+While I'm most comfortable on Linux, I am no stranger to **Windows** and have worked with Windows Server automation in the years I've worked at IOOF.

 ### DevOps, Agile, CI/CD